 A chalazion is mostly benign and resolves on its own within a few weeks to a month with minimal medical intervention.
 Yet, if you are worried, consult an ophthalmologist and try the following (2) (12).

 - Apply a warm compress to your child’s eyelid four to six times a day.
 Each time, keep the compression on the eyelid for about ten to 15 minutes.
 It may soften the hardened oil, triggering the blockage to open and allowing the oil to drain.
-You can make a warm compress by soaking a soft, cotton cloth in warm water and then squeezing the water out.
+You can make a warm compress by soaking a clean, soft, cotton cloth in warm water and then squeezing the water out.
 Instruct your child not to pop or squeeze a chalazion as it could have adverse effects.